 - And more….

 There could be a variety of reasons that a doctor has missed a fracture.
 Whether they have failed to consider a fracture when looking at your injury, diagnosing your injury as a sprain or strain without ordering the correct tests, or they have misinterpreted an X-ray or not examined it properly, a fracture may be missed.

-In addition, if a radiographer did not take the X-ray at the correct angle, this is another way that a fracture could be missed.
+In addition, if a radiographer did not take the X-ray at the correct angle, this is another way that a fracture could be missed or misdiagnosed.